 What type of pram should I buy?

 If you are in the market for a double pram or stroller bear in mind that side by side prams and strollers are a huge pain!
-They don’t fit through doors, you can’t walk around most shops and you can’t even get through the checkouts at a lot of supermarkets.
-They can’t fit easily on public transport either, and if you do get the chance to go to a cafe or restaurant there’s generally no out of the way place to store the pram.
+They don't fit through doors, you can't walk around most shops and you can't even get through the checkouts at a lot of supermarkets.
+They can't fit easily on public transport either, and if you do get the chance to go to a cafe or restaurant there's generally no out of the way place to store the pram.
 They are a huge, expensive pain.
-Learn from my expensive mistake and buy one of the double prams that sit on top of each other like the ones below.
+Learn from my expensive mistake and buy one of the double prams that sit on top of each other like this one.

 Should I babywear?

 I briefly used baby carriers with my eldest daughter, but found them a lifesaver with my second.
-This time around we had places to be – my daughter had dance classes and play dates at the park and taking a bulky pram wasn’t always convenient.
+This time around we had places to be - my daughter had dance classes and play dates at the park and taking a bulky pram wasn't always convenient.
 My eldest was also at the age where she needed help with everything.
 Using a baby carrier made life so much easier.
 It meant that I could still interact and help my 2 year old while the baby fed or slept.
-I really like the ErgoBaby carrier, although there are plenty to choose from.
+I really like this ErgoBaby carrier, although there are plenty to choose from.